dxcamps/MicrosoftIntelIoTCamp/HOLs/Troubleshooting/readme.md

     savedefault 0
 ```

-The first two lines
+The first two lines are:

 ```bash
 default saved
 timeout 5
 ```

-That means that GRUB will wait 5 seconds (`timeout 5`) for the user to select an option before it looks in a previously saved default boot option number (`default saved`)  from a .default file (`/media/mmcblk0p1/EFI/boot/BOOTX64.default` in our case) and then automatically boot to that file.
+That means that GRUB will wait 5 seconds (`timeout 5`) for the user to select an option before it looks for a previously saved default boot option number (`default saved`)  from a .default file (`/media/mmcblk0p1/EFI/boot/BOOTX64.default` in our case) and then automatically boot to that option with that number.

-There are three boot options (numbered sequentially starting with 0):
+There are three boot options defined in the NUC's `bootx64.conf` file:

 ```bash
 ...